 Starting an action figure collection can be a fun and rewarding hobby to begin.
 It takes us back to our younger years and brings back that inner child.
 And who doesn’t want to go back to the days when life was simpler.

-We all have our favourite Tv Shows and Movies that we love.
+We all have our favorite Tv Shows and Movies that we love.
 And collecting action figures, merchandise and memorabilia is a great way to celebrate what we love about these shows and movies.

-An obvious example of a favourite movie would, of course, be Star Wars.
+An obvious example of a favorite movie would, of course, be Star Wars.

 Star Wars is really where it all began for many a collector.
 The 3 3/4 inch plastic characters spawned a whole generation of collectors.
 All looking to relive their younger years and continue the nostalgia of the time.
 I remember when the figures first came out.
 My local toy shop, Deesons had racks and racks of the figures.
 Wave upon wave of characters, Leia, Han, Luke, Chewwy, Storm Troopers galore.
 If I had a time machine I would go back and buy them all.